Parenthood (film): Plot

-Gil and Helen's younger sister, Susan, is a middle school teacher married to scientist and researcher Nathan Huffner.
+Susan, Gil and Helen's younger sister, is a middle school teacher married to scientist and researcher Nathan Huffner.
 They have a precocious daughter, Patty.
 Susan wants more children, but Nathan is more interested in Patty's cognitive development.
 Susan lashes out by eating junk food and compromises her diaphragm as a plan to get pregnant against Nathan's wishes.
-She eventually gets so frustrated that she leaves Nathan, who eventually comes to one of her classes and serenades her to win her back promising her he will try to change.
-She agrees to move back home.
+She eventually gets so frustrated that she leaves Nathan.
+To win Susan back, he comes to one of her classes and serenades her.
+Nathan promises that he will try to change and she agrees to move back home.

-The youngest, Larry, is the black sheep of the family but is Frank's favorite.
+Third-born Larry is the black sheep of the family, but also Frank's favorite.
 Rather than settle into a career, he has drifted through life trying to cash in on get-rich-quick schemes.
-He has recently shown up along with his biracial son, Cool (the result of a brief affair with a Las Vegas showgirl), asking to borrow money from Frank.
-It soon becomes apparent that he needs it to pay off gambling debts ($26,000 worth, equivalent to $60,000 in 2022) or he will be killed.
-Frank is disillusioned but still loves him and tries to help.
-Frank refuses to bail him out completely but offers to teach him the family business so he can take over for Frank who has to put off retirement to pay off the debt.
-However, Larry instead suggests another get-rich-quick scheme which involves him going to Chile.
-Frank agrees to look after Cool knowing that Larry will most likely never return, and the fact that Larry will not take care of Cool.
+Larry has recently shown up along with his biracial son, Cool (the result of a brief affair with a Las Vegas showgirl), asking to borrow money from Frank.
+It soon becomes apparent that he needs it to pay off gambling debts or he will be killed.
+Though Frank is disillusioned by his son, he still loves him and tries to help.
+Frank refuses to bail him out completely but offers to teach him the family business so he can take over for Frank (who has to put off retirement to pay off the debt).
+However, with the apparent mindset that Cool would be better off without him, Larry instead suggests another get-rich-quick scheme which involves him going to Chile.
+Frank agrees to look after Cool, knowing that Larry will most likely never return.

-The family is reunited at the hospital when Helen gives birth to a daughter.
-Frank holds Cool who is shown to have been fully embraced by the family, and thriving.
+Some time later, the family reunites at the hospital when Helen gives birth to a baby girl.
+Frank holds Cool, who is shown to be thriving.
 Tod and Julie are together, raising their son.
 Susan is visibly pregnant.
 Gil and Karen are now the parents of four.